dptools/dpdash/README-PNL.md

     singularity run -B ${state}:/data -B ${data}:/project_data ${DPDASH_IMG} /sw/apps/dpdash/singularity/run.sh

-Alternatively, you can shell into the container using the `-s` option and then execute further commands.
+Alternatively, you can shell into the container and then execute further commands.
 In fact, this would be the recommended method for working with the image.

     singularity shell -B ${state}:/data -B ${data}:/project_data ${DPDASH_IMG}